Physical Therapy Treatments For Rheumatoid Arthritis

 It’s by far the most common type of arthritis, but there are many others.

-The second most common is rheumatoid arthritis, which affects about 1% of the US population.
+The second most common type is rheumatoid arthritis, which affects about 1% of the US population.

 If you’ve been diagnosed with rheumatoid arthritis, it may feel frightening, but there’s hope.

-With the right treatment, you can still enjoy a happy, fulfilling, independent life in spite of your diagnosis.
+With the right physical therapy treatment, you can still enjoy a happy, fulfilling, independent life in spite of your diagnosis.

-At Capitol Physical Therapy, our qualified orthopedic physical therapists near me have experience helping people with rheumatoid arthritis manage their symptoms and improve their quality of life.
+We have many years of experience helping people with rheumatoid arthritis manage their symptoms and improve their quality of life.

 In this article, we’ll discuss the benefits of physical therapy for the management of rheumatoid arthritis symptoms.